DanySafatli/network-handbook/README.md

 - Comparing cloud and virtualization technologies
 - Implementing a basic network

-### Objective 1.1 - Explain the Functions and Applications of Various Network Devices
+### 1.1 - Explain the Functions and Applications of Various Network Devices

 - Core connectivity devices
 - Security devices